utshomax/postman-docs/src/pages/docs/billing/billing.md

 To change your plan, billing frequency, team size, and add-ons, open your [billing dashboard](https://go.postman.co/billing/overview) and select **Edit Plan** on the right.

 1. You can adjust your billing frequency and plan type.
-1. Select **Next** to adjust your team size and add-on seats such as Flow Editor and Enterprise Solutions.
+1. Select **Next** to adjust your team size and add-on seats such as Flow Editor and Enterprise solutions.
 You can opt to apply changes right away or on renewal.
 1. Select **Next** to adjust your team's add-on resources, including monitoring blocks, mock server blocks, and custom domains.
 1. Select **Next** then **Confirm Changes**.